mapnik/non-core-plugins/README.md

 non-core-plugins
 ================

-Archive of experimental, old, removed, or otherwise not-fit for core datasource input plugins
+Mapnik plugins that make sense to keep outside of core